WDI-SEA/react-development-course-materials/01-React Key Concepts/01-welcome-to-react-development-lecture.md

 **Teaching Tip**:

-- Feel free to swap this out for your preferred icebreaker activity.
-You can do the icebreaker questions on the previous slide instead (or in addition).
+- Feel free to swap this out for your preferred ice breaker activity.
+You can use the ice breaker questions on the previous slide instead of (or in addition to) this activity.

-- Alternate icebreaker: Have students make their own meme (https://imgflip.com/memegenerator) that captures how they feel about taking this class.
-Then have them share and present their memes.
+- Alternate ice breaker: Have students make their own meme (https://imgflip.com/memegenerator) that captures how they feel about taking this class.
+Then, have them share and present their memes.

 </aside>

 ---

-## What is General Assembly?
+## What Is General Assembly?

 - More 20 global campuses across 6 countries.
-- Thriving alumni community of 50,000+ full- and part-time graduates.
+- A thriving alumni community of 50,000+ full- and part-time graduates.
-- Corporate training with 350+ companies, including 39 of the Fortune 100.
+- Corporate training with 350+ companies, including more than 40 of the Fortune 100.
 - 500,000+ attendees at bootcamps, workshops, and events.